 The window lists all the radios your computer can access.
 The MAC ID number is essentially the serial number of the radio; this number is also printed on the side of the radio.
 If a radio listing does not appear in the window, select Scan from the File menu.
+If you still do not see a radio listing, see Troubleshooting.

 Tip: If a radio listing does not appear in the window, open the File menu and choose Scan.
-If you still do not see a radio listing, refer to Diagnostics and Troubleshooting in the RLXIB-IHW User Manual.
+If you still do not see a radio listing, refer to Diagnostics and troubleshooting in the RLXIB User Guide.